rossjillian/afg/docs/README.md

 Both `bfsFind()` and `pathExists()` are available as simple templated functions in the `Model` namespace.
 No extra object creation required to use these powerful functions.

+The `Function` template parameter is constrained using the `Predicate` concept, just for the sake of adding better typechecking to the function.
+It has to take a state and return a bool, so that's what we mandate:

+    template <class Function, checkable Model>
+    concept Predicate = requires(Function f, Model m) {
+        { f(m) } -> same_as<bool>;
+    };

+I originally used `std::function<bool(const Model&)>` but found that that didn't work too well whenever I used lambdas.
+I suppose the phase of the compiler that does template computations happens before the phase were lambdas are typechecked to see if they can be converted to an equivalent type.